GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_profiles_gke/cloud_deploy_profiles_gke.md

 gcloud beta deploy delivery-pipelines delete web-app-profiles --force --quiet
 ```

-### Delete the pipeline
+### Clean up other resources

 To clean up your GKE targets and other resources, run the provided cleanup script.
-If you would like to continue to another tutorial, do not complete this step.
+If you would like to continue to the execution environments tutorial, do not complete this step.

 ```bash
 ./cleanup.sh